afterthat97/ash-engine/README.md

  * `<F2>` = rotation
  * `<F3>` = scaling.
 3. Click on the axis and drag your mouse to perform transformation.

+### Add a light

+If there is no light in the scene, a new light will be added automatically when you import a model.
+Besides, you can press `L` to add one manually.

 ### Copy & Paste